Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-the universe might be there's no way to really know what whether the universe is in isn't just made out of capital in whenever you want to call them quarks or whatever where capital n is some fun a number all of the numbers that are comprehensible are still way smaller than most almost all finite numbers III I got this one paper called supernatural numbers where I what I guess you've probably ran into something called Knuth arrow notation did you ever run into that where anyway so you take the number I think it's like I and I called it
+the universe might be there's no way to really know what whether the universe is in isn't just made out of capital in whenever you want to call them quarks or whatever where capital n is some fun a number all of the numbers that are comprehensible are still way smaller than most almost all finite numbers I got this one paper called supernatural numbers where I what I guess you've probably ran into something called Knuth arrow notation did you ever run into that where anyway so you take the number I think it's like I and I called it